linnnus/blog/pages/index.md

 hi there!
-welcome to my personal website. that's me, the idiot on the bike with the red shoes. this is the dumping ground for all my useless ideas that are too long for shitposts
+welcome to my personal website. that's me, the idiot with the red shoes. this is the dumping ground for all my useless ideas that are too long for shitposts